When It Comes To Your Brain, What Gives?

 If someone gave you a check and two options — keep the money for yourself or spend it on someone else — what would you do?

-The brain has a complex relationship with giving and receiving.
-Some experts say that humans are hardwired to give, even when it’s logically and economically unwise.
+Some experts say that humans are hard-wired to give, even when it’s logically and economically unwise.
 So, when it comes to gifting, is it really the thought that counts?

 Get inside your head to find out the breakdown of your basic anatomy that makes giving (and receiving) feel so good.